Pandemic Financially Imperils Nearly Half Of American Households, Poll Finds

 This spring, he fell behind on mortgage and car payments, as he scrimped and saved on every expense he could think of.

-'I don't have enough to pay this medical co-payment'
+'I don't have enough to pay this medical copayment'

 But there were some things they could not postpone.
 Like his wife's cataract surgery in April.

-"I remember that she called me from the hospital — the clinic — and said, 'I don't have enough to pay this medical co-payment,' " Castro says.
-They moved funds around to scrape together the $250 co-payment.
+"I remember that she called me from the hospital — the clinic — and said, 'I don't have enough to pay this medical copayment,' " Castro says.
+They moved funds around to scrape together the $250 copayment.

 Part of surviving the pandemic, he says, has meant taking a more philosophical approach to life's problems.